jhyuklee/sparc/README.md

 # Contextualized Sparse Representations (Sparc)
 This repository provides author's implementation of [Contextualized Sparse Representation for Real-Time Open-Domain Question Answering](https://arxiv.org/abs/1911.02896).
-You can train and evaluate DenSPI+Sparc described in our paper and make your own phrase index for a demo.
+You can train and evaluate DenSPI+Sparc described in our paper and make your own Sparc vector.

 ## Environment
 Please install the Conda environment as follows: